openstack/ceilometer/doc/source/contributor/architecture.rst

 .. figure:: ./1-agents.png
    :width: 100%
    :align: center
-   :alt: Collectors and agents
+   :alt: agents

-   This is a representation of how the collectors and agents gather data from multiple sources.
+   This is a representation of how the agents gather data from multiple sources.

 The Ceilometer project created 2 methods to collect data: